Grazing on a variety of tender green grasses on Bryan Gilvesy's YU Ranch

 We, at Le Sélect, strongly believe that what we put in our body three times a day has an impact on how we feel.
 Since the art of cooking starts with a fresh and live product, we went looking at the source, roaming the province in search of food with flavour and nutrients, food that makes us or keeps us healthy, real food, issued from sustainable farming as well as sustainable aquaculture and fisheries, food grown without pesticides or synthetic fertilizers, food bred without hormones, growth promotants, or antibiotics.

-We explored the countryside and met small farmers, breeders, wine-growers, fishermen and other professionals whose enthusiasm was uncontainable, and whose knowledge was enlightening.
+Exploring the countryside we met small farmers, breeders, wine-growers, fishermen and other professionals whose enthusiasm was uncontainable, and whose knowledge was enlightening.
 People who strive to bring the freshest, the tastiest, the healthiest, the most natural ingredients to our food larders.
-Sometimes they were Mennonites, Amish, natives, organic growers, or farmers who had abandoned intensive agriculture and monoculture to return to traditional ways.
-And they were usually not far from us.
+Sometimes they were organic growers or farmers who had abandoned intensive agriculture and monoculture to return to traditional ways, or Mennonites, Amish, or natives.

 Michael Steinberger, author and wine critic, enjoying a glass of organic Rosé de Provence

 Michael Steinberger, wine critic and author of Au Revoir to All That: Food, Wine and the Decline of France who believes that one can find better and more authentic French food at Le Sélect and at other restaurants in New York and Japan than in France.
 “French cuisine is largely living in exile,” he said in conversation with the Globe and Mail’s Boyd Erman.

 Why?
 Thanks to “a diaspora of chefs such as Daniel Boulud who carry the tradition forward, and also to legions of dedicated Francophiles who flock to places such as Toronto's Le Sélect Bistro, a city institution where La Marseillaise plays on the answering-machine greeting”.